 Emergency Dentist Canberra – Weekend Emergency Dentist – Canberra Dentist Saturday – Early & Late Hours Dentists – On Call Dentists Canberra Near Me

 What to do if I have a dental emergency?

 We are your Emergency Dentist Canberra open after hours, out of hours open early to open late to accommodate all dental emergencies subject to Emergency Dentist availability for Canberra Emergency Dental appointments in Gungahlin Marketplace.
-Just call our Emergency Dentist Hotline 6242 7777 immediately and we will do everything to make sure that you’re treated as soon as possible by our Canberra Emergency Dentists.
-We are here to help in accommodating same day Dental Emergency appointment in Canberra for timely dental treatments for all types of complex dental emergency treatments including failed root canals, gum swelling, sore / bleeding gums, broken tooth, chipped tooth, lost tooth filling, sensitive tooth, crown & veneer capping / re-cementing, broken denture, dental abscess, post extraction dry socket re-dressing, wisdom tooth pain & wisdom tooth extraction, pulling an infected painful tooth out both simple tooth extractions & complex surgical tooth extractions etc
+Just call our Emergency Dentist Hotline 6242 7777 immediately and we will do everything we can to make sure that you’re treated as soon as possible by our Canberra Emergency Dentists.
+We are here to help in accommodating same day Dental Emergency appointment in Canberra for timely dental treatments for severe toothache and all types of dental emergency treatments including broken tooth, chipped tooth, lost tooth filling, sensitive tooth, crown & veneer capping / re-cementing, broken denture, dental abscess, failed root canals, gum swelling, sore / bleeding gums, post extraction dry socket re-dressing, wisdom tooth pain & wisdom tooth extraction, pulling an infected painful tooth out both simple tooth extractions & complex sectional or surgical tooth extractions etc

 The below FAQ’s will help you during those critical dental emergency situations when you are in excruciating dental pain or severe dental trauma:

-If you are suffering from a painful toothache, something is wrong with the tooth that requires urgent attention.
+If you are suffering from a painful toothache, something could be wrong with the tooth.
 Contact us immediately to organise an appointment with our Emergency Dentists as quickly & conveniently as possible for you.
 Painkillers such as Neurofen, Panadol or Advil may only help for temporary relief but will require urgent attention to be addressed by our Canberra Emergency Dentists.
 Please be cautious not to exceed the maximum dose if you are taking pain relief medicine in the meantime.